Golden Triangle (Yorkshire): Tourism

 Besides the city centres of York and Leeds as well as the town of Harrogate, there are attractions in the area which bring visitors to the area such as Roundhay Park, RHS Garden Harlow Carr, The Market Town of Knaresborough and racecourses in York and Wetherby.

 Leeds and Harrogate also gain visitors due to their proximity to the Yorkshire Dales national park, while York does due to its proximity to the North York Moors national park.
 Within the golden triangle itself, Almscliffe Crag has proved popular with hikers.

 Transport

 The area has many road and rail transport links.
 The A1(M) runs through the area, while the M1 terminates in this area, merging with the A1(M).
+The area is slightly wider than the triangle formed by the A59, A61 and A64 trunk roads.
 Both York and Leeds have mainline railway stations and are linked themselves by a direct line via Cross Gates and also a commuter line via Headingley, Horsforth, Knaresborough and Harrogate.
 Many areas in the 'triangle' however are without rail links such as Roundhay, Gledhow, Shadwell and Wetherby.
 Leeds Bradford International Airport lies just to the west of the area.